To find out all you need to know about Coronavirus (COVID-19) & how to protect yourself and others, click here.

 Now you know the damage that could be done, here are a few ideas on how you can cut down on salt in your diet.

 Most of the salt we consume is in everyday foods such as cereal, bread, biscuits and ready meals.
 With this in mind, try to start switching up your shopping and becoming more conscious of what you’re buying.
-Check the label for sneaky added salt and when it comes to condiments such as Ketchup, choose the Low Salt options.
+Check the label for sneakily added salt and when it comes to condiments such as Ketchup, choose the Low Salt options.
 Before you realise, you’ll have cut your salt intake dramatically just by being more aware of what you’re putting into your basket.

-You can also cut salt in your cooking by replacing it as a seasoning ingredient with freshly ground black pepper.
+You can also cut the salt in your cooking by replacing it as a seasoning ingredient with freshly ground black pepper.
 Surprisingly, pepper works just as well with a range of dishes including pasta, steak, and salads.

 Private Health Insurance Did you know that our most basic private health insurance cover, Essentials, will have you covered for the treatment for heart conditions?
 This means you can choose from a range of different hospitals to get the very best treatment and advice in the unfortunate circumstances that you need it.